Songtech-0912/songtech-0912.github.io/content/special-relativity.md

 The two postulates of special relativity are that 1) the laws of physics are the same for observers in all inertial reference frames, and that 2) the speed of light is **constant** in all reference frames.

-A **proper frame** is a reference frame that is attached to an object.
+A **proper frame** is a reference frame that is attached to an object, in which an object appears to be stationary.
 For instance, the proper frame of a spaceship would be an observer travelling within the spaceship.
 As the observer travelling within the spaceship is attached to the spaceship (here "attached" is not literal, it can mean "within" or "following along"), it is a proper frame.
 Everything in a proper frame is considered stationary by the observer.

 A **non-proper frame** is any reference frame that is not attached to an object.
 For instance, an observer on Earth would be in a non-proper frame of a rocket moving relative to Earth, as that observer is not attached to the rocket.